 Once you have gathered all the tools and materials, you are ready to begin the mounting process.
 Follow these steps carefully and refer to the manufacturer’s instructions if needed.

 Elevating the Trailer Safely

-- Locate the jack points on your trailer’s frame.
+- Locate the jack points on frame.
 These are usually marked with stickers or labels, or indicated in the manual.
 Do not jack up your trailer from any other point, as this may damage your trailer or cause it to tip over.

 - Place a jack under each jack point and raise your trailer until it is slightly off the ground.
 Do not lift your trailer too high, as this may make it unstable or damage your jacks.